amishaa01/lunara-frontend/README.md

 ## What it does

 <<<<<<< HEAD
 Predicts building heating demand and schedules heating during low-carbon hours.
 Uses GradientBoosting (MAE: 0.083) vs RandomForest baseline (MAE: 0.128).
-Trained on 11,310 data points from MAVIR, Open-Meteo, and Eurostat.
+Trained on 11,310 data points from Open-Meteo, Eurostat, and Hungarian grid patterns.

 ## Stack
 =======